oauth2-proxy/oauth2-proxy/docs/docs/configuration/providers/ms_entra_id.md

 id: ms_entra_id
 title: Microsoft Entra ID
 ---
 OIDC-compliant provider for Microsoft Entra ID (Azure AD successor) application registrations.
-This providers support Azure oAuth V2 endpoint only, if you want to use V1 endpoint, try legacy `azure` provider.
+This providers support the Azure OAuth V2 endpoint only, if you want to use the V1 endpoint, try the legacy [azure](azure.md) provider.

 ## Configure application registration
-To start, create an App registration with minimal permissions, assign redirect URI and generate secret.
-All account types are supported (Single tenant, multi tenant, multi tenant with MS accounts, MS accounts only).
+To start, create an App registration with minimal permissions, assign a redirect URI, and generate a secret.
+All account types are supported (Single tenant, multi-tenant, multi-tenant with MS accounts, and MS accounts only).
 <details>
     <summary>See Azure Portal example</summary>
     <div class="videoBlock">